 Goodness and rightness, within the Creator’s laws, are called absolutes, and wrongness, which breaks those universal laws, are considered non-absolutes.
 The Creator wants us to live by absolutes, because if we do not live by absolutes, we have chaos within ourselves and in society.
 The continuance of chaos in anyone’s life leads to disease of the body and eventual death.
 Our choices and actions have a domino effect with other human beings and our earth, because—as the indigenous say—Mitakuye Oyasin: “we are all related.”
 So our wrongdoing will affect others, not just in our immediate environment but all around the planet.

 Prophesies are not only found in the Old and New Testaments of the Bible but also found in the Bhagavad Gita, the Torah, the Quran, the Book of Mormon, and in the traditions of various indigenous people.
 These written texts and oral prophecies are part of almost every world religion and are considered holy because they include the messages of righteous men and women who taught what they heard from the Creator...Read More on AlternativeVoice.org

 RENDERINGS OF REALIZATIONS

-By Niánn Emerson ChaseB.A. & M.A. studies, Arizona State University
+By Niánn Emerson ChaseB.A. & Graduate studies, Arizona State University

 It has always impressed me, in my study of the life of Jesus (as found in The URANTIA Book), that he often spent time in nature, away from the energies of busy towns and bustling people.
 In a family of several children, as the eldest son—who (at the age of 14) took the place of a father figure when their father Joseph died in a work-related accident—Jesus often took his younger siblings out on walks in the surrounding hills, pointing out various things they came across, teaching the children not only about the scientific facts of the natural world but also bringing in practical, moral, and spiritual lessons that related to what they observed in nature.